Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 PRESSURE ZONES:

-a) Gas pressure over the primary sodium pool;
+a) Argon pressure over the sodium pool;

 d) Outside air pressure = pressure in the heat exchange galleries;

-e) Argon bladder pressure = access space pressure
+e) Argon bladder pressure = access space pressure = pressure over sodium pool

-A tornado can cause a relatively rapid change in outside air pressure.
-This change is pressure must appear across the structural wall, not the inner gas tight wall.
-Hence air exchange between the access space and the outside is limited to about the same gas flow that flows into or out of the bladders which are connected to the pool space.
+This change in pressure will also appear across the enclosure dome and the enclosure structural wall, not across the inner thermal wall.
+The air exchange between the service space and the outside is orifice limited to less than the rate of gas flow into or out of the argon bladders.

 WALL STABILIZATION AND REINFORCEMENT:

-10,000 Pa X 30 m X 1 m = 300,000 Newtons.
+20,000 Pa X 30 m X 1 m = 600,000 Newtons.

 Hence 1 m of wall height must have wound steel cable reinforcement sufficient to resist:

-300,000 Newtons / 2 = 150,000 Newtons
+600,000 Newtons / 2 = 300,000 Newtons

 Steel reinforcement is good for: